top of page

 Dear Festival Friends:

-Name that Song replaces Who Wants to be a College Student Scholarship Contest.
-Kids’ Day in the Tent has changed names to Kids’ Day in the Park (located in Bicentennial Park) nestled close to the Harvest Homecoming Samtec Cares Stage setup within the First Financial Bank parking lot.
-You can start your Saturday morning Kids events all together and then stay for families to continue enjoying our local performers at this stage and then head into the booth area.
-The rides are again located on the city hall side of the floodwall with new rides and new schedule.
-The Riverfront is once again where you can catch the Friday Family Movie Night’s double feature followed by Saturday morning’s car show and then four local band concerts starting at 5pm.
-Be sure to check out the many new events listed in our festival brochure (basketball, nature hike, haunted house, etc.) and remember that safe, clean, fun is always a top priority where everyone has a part for success.
+Name that Song College Scholarship Contest and a sponsored blind draw Corn Hole Tournament are returning as big hits.
+Kids’ Day in the Park is once again located in Bicentennial Park and nestled close to the Harvest Homecoming Samtec Cares Stage setup within the First Financial Bank parking lot.
+You can start your Saturday morning kids’ events all together and then stay as families to enjoy our local performers at this stage and then head into the booth area for dining and shopping.
+The rides are again located on the city hall side of the floodwall and just over it at the Riverfront is once again where you can catch the Friday Family Movie Night’s double feature followed by Saturday morning’s car show and then two free local band concerts celebrating Schmitt Furniture’s 87th birthday.

-We would love everyone to buy a collector pin and get a chance to win one of six great prizes.
-We also encourage our guests to support New Albany’s downtown businesses and the local organizations that help us put on this great festival.
-We welcome any new volunteers interested in helping and I share my praises and thanks to each of our volunteers for all their time, energy, dedication, and hard work put into making this Fall Fairytale come true.
+We would love everyone to buy a collector pin and get a chance to win one of seven great pin prizes.
+We also encourage our guests to support New Albany’s downtown businesses and the other local organizations that help us put on this great festival.
+We welcome any new volunteers interested in helping and I share my praises and thanks to each of our volunteers for all their time, energy, dedication, and hard work put into making this an “Old Fashioned Harvest”.

-On behalf of the Board of Directors, Vice-Presidents, members, and volunteers, we sincerely acknowledge and thank our sponsors, the city, and downtown merchants for your support.
-Your support makes many fairytales come to life for our local community.
+On behalf of the Board of Directors, Festival Coordinating Committee, Vice-Presidents, members, and volunteers, we sincerely acknowledge and thank our sponsors, the city, and downtown merchants for your support.
+Your support makes ‘memories of old’ for the future!

 Respectfully,